 Crossbeam offers an intuitive interface for users to build and refine their populations, and the data in those populations is automatically kept up to date by our data integrations.

 Your Partners are the companies that you collaborate with on Crossbeam.
 You can only establish a partnership via our double opt-in invite system.
 Features like data sharing and overlap analysis are only available to companies who have established a partnership.

 Crossbeam users have precise control over what data is shared and when.
-Data sharing rules make this possible, giving users control over what conditions need to be met in order for data to be exposed, and what data is shared when it is.
+Our flexible solution to data sharing makes this possible, giving users control over what conditions need to be met in order for data to be exposed, and what data is shared when it is.

 Data Sharing Requests

 The “Request Data” feature allows you to select what data you’d like to receive from your established partners and send them a request within Crossbeam.

 An “overlap” is a match between a record in your population and a population of your partner.
 Data sharing uses overlaps as a condition for exposing data, and Reports use overlaps to show specific intersections between data sets.

 Learn how to create reports and view overlaps.